Hallelujah78/klingon-ipsum/README.md

 - the uuid is being recalculated every time the user inputs a number into the input box ...
 DOH!
 - Removed lodash - no longer using debounce
 - Added generateUuids to utils.
 Now our keys, UUIDs, are no longer calculated when rendering.
+- Fixed issue when generating paragraphs that was introduced when I stopped using .every and switched to using a for loop.

 ## Changes 3/11/23